iotdomain/iotdomain-standard/iotconnect-standard.md

 1. Determine the publisher of the message from the address
 2. Determine the public key of the publisher from its discovery information
-3. Determine the hash of the message
+3. Determine the hash of the message following the same method as the publisher
 4. Verify the signature using the hash and public key

+See the examples for more detail.

 ## Verifying Publisher Identity

 When a consumer receives a publisher discovery message it needs to verify that the publisher is indeed who it claims to be using the identity signed by the ZCAS service.

-Note that the use of a ZCAS service is optional.
-It is valid to manually install identities on a publisher as long as they can be verified.
-The process below assumes the presence of a ZCAS.

-The ZCAS has the reserved publisher ID of '\$ZCAS' with a reserved node ID of '\$ZCAS'.
-It publishes its own identity (just like any other publisher) with its node on address '{zone}/\$ZCAS/\$ZCAS'.
-In order to verify signatures the consumer has to use the node public key.
-When the node updates, its identity record must be signed by ZCAS, which is the same process using the ZCAS public key.
+The ZCAS has the reserved publisher ID of '\$zcas'.
+It publishes its own identity just like any other publisher with its node on address '{zone}/\$zcas/\$publisher/\$node' which is consistent with publishing nodes of any other publisher.
+The public key of the zcas identity is used to verify the publisher's identity signature.

-A ZCAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
-By default this uses 'Lets Encrypt' but this can be replaced by other public CAs.
-Use of a TCA is optional for local-only zones but required when briding between zones.
-The domain name used for registering a zone with the TCA is '{zone}.iotconnect.zone', where zone has to be globally unique.

-In order to verify the ZCAS all consumers must obtain the TCA certificate.

-See the example code:
-* golang: examples/example.go
-* python: examples/example.py
-* javascript: examples/example.js

-Todo: how to ensure global uniqueness?
+## Verifying ZCAS Identity

+Just like publishers, the ZCAS has an identity with a signature.
+There are two methods for ensuring that the ZCAS identity is valid:

+1. Message bus permissions.
+Only the ZCAS has the credentials to publish on the zcas publisher address.
+2. Global Certificate.
+The ZCAS is published with a certificate signed by a global CA like Lets Encrypt.

+Restricting access to the zcas publisher address using ACLs is highly recommended.
+The use of a certificate is considered an extra security measure.

+When the ZCAS is registered with a globally trusted Certificate Authority it includes its certificate with the publication of its node.
+Subscribers can verify this certificate with the global CA before trusting the ZCAS, and any other publishers of the zone.
+To facilitate the use of global zones the domain '{zone}.iotconnect.zone' is available, where zone is globally unique.

 The zone '$local' is reserved for local-only zones.
-In this case the ZCAS generates its own certificate and is considered the highest authority.
+In this case message bus permissions must secure the ZCAS publications and no certificate is used.
+ZCAS is considered the highest authority.

 ## Security Monitor - Zone Security Monitor (ZSM)